lbsou/syntraf/README.md

 * [Setup](#setup)
 * [Todo](#todo)

-SYNTRAF WEBUI IS STILL UNDER HEAVY DEVELOPMENT!
+SYNTRAF WEBUI IS STILL UNDER HEAVY DEVELOPMENT AND NON FUNCTIONAL AT THE MOMENT!
 LOOKING FOR COLLABORATORS!
 Email me at shadow131 @ hotmail [dot] com